 In August 2009, then 16-year-old Justin Thomas became the third-youngest player to make the cut at a Professional Golfers Association (PGA) Tour tournament.
 That meant he beat nearly 70 pro golfers, all older and more experienced.

 Justin qualified for his first Tour event by winning the 2009 American Junior Golf Association (AJGA) FootJoy Invitational.
-Since he’s still an amateur, Justin can’t keep prize money.
+Since he was still an amateur, Justin couldn’t keep the prize money.
 But the experience left him richer in another way.

 “It really gave me a lot of confidence that I could play with those guys,” he says.
 “It’s a matter of who putts and who chips the best.”

-BL talked with Justin to get his tips on playing golf.
+BL talked with Justin several years ago to get his tips on playing golf.

 1. THE DRIVE.
 It’s cool to hit it far, but it’s better to hit it straight.

 Start with your grip: Place all your fingers around the club with your thumbs staying on the top.
 Keep the club in your fingers, rather than in your palm, and grip lightly.

 Then comes the stance: Place your feet shoulder-width apart, and line up the ball with the inside heel of your front foot.
 Swing back by turning your shoulders and hips away from the target, keeping your head still.
 Start the swing back to the ball by turning your hips toward the target as you swing through.
 Your hands should finish over your shoulder on the follow-through.